mdayat/edu-manager-pro/docs/api/auth.md

 When a request fails, the server will return its error message in the response body as a **plain JSON string without any properties**.
 This endpoint uses the following error codes:

 1. `405 Method Not Allowed`: The server doesn't support the HTTP method used in the request.
-2. `401 Unauthorized`: The `Authorization` header is empty, or invalid refresh token
+2. `401 Unauthorized`: Request rejected due to one of the following scenarios:

+   1. Empty `Authorization` header
+   2. Invalid access token

+   > **Note:** The client should handle this response manually to generate a new pair of access and refresh token.
+Please refer to [refresh](auth.md#refresh) endpoint.

 3. `500 Internal Server Error`: The server failed to do one of these scenarios:
    1. Failed to create a new pair of access and refresh token
    2. Failed to update refresh token (if it's an old user)